Jaysmito101/TerraForge3D/README.md

 * When you are stating up the app for first time it will need to download some things and cache them you can see the console for deails
 * You can Show/Hide the console from Menu > Options > Toggle System Console.
+* Whenever you feel that something is wrong or the app is slow check the console for updates

 # Screenshots